BZoennchen/supercollider-book/_sources/chapters/supercollider/live-coding/6-tidal.md

 + ``accelerate``: not sure
 + ``offset``: not sure

-Let us adjust our [SynthDef](https://doc.sccode.org/Classes/SynthDef.html) accodingly by introducing all those arguments and by removing ``amp``.
+Let us adjust our [SynthDef](https://doc.sccode.org/Classes/SynthDef.html) accordingly by introducing all those arguments and by removing ``amp``.
 We can keep our custom arguments but we do not require ``amp`` since SuperDirt will control the volume via ``gain``.
 In addition, we have to replace the unit generator [Out](https://doc.sccode.org/Classes/Out.html) with a more accurate version, that is, [OffsetOut](https://doc.sccode.org/Classes/OffsetOut.html).